tamayoj0370/WHSTechNotes/journal.md

 1. Yeah I neither dont dislike it or favor It.
 I prefer to watch the live football games in person.
 2. OFC! i watched the superbowl.
 I needed to watch bad bunny half time show.
 3. Loved the half time show but one thing that caught me offguard was lady gaga.
+# February 23, 2026
+The technology that had the biggest impact was the high-speed timing systems because it ensured the fairness and performance of each player.
+Such for snowboarding this allows each altethic to record their time efficiently.
+This technology improved the sport by eliminating human error by transitioning to technology.